-If you dream of becoming a top blogger like me, then I’d like to save you some pain before you get started down the road I am on.
-I’ve created this resource page to help you create your dream of having your very own top blog.
-This is everything I wished I knew when I started blogging years ago … just for you.
+We’ve created this resource page to help you dream of having your top blog.
+This is everything we wished we knew when we started blogging and writing articles for self-publishing online years ago … just for you.

-You must decide on a niche and this niche needs to be something you are passionate about so that you won’t get tired of posting articles about it.
+You must decide on a niche that needs to be something you are passionate about so that you won’t get tired of posting articles about it.
 Nothing will scream unprofessional more than a blog that is about everything and nothing.

 Picking your niche will help you with keywords for your posts so that search engines will find you.
 It will help you with your choice of images and find creative ways to tell your story.